Monsauce/Open-the-North/README.md

 With Open the North we seek to 1.
 Build a mobile app for the [Guide to the Guide to Eating Ontario Fish][link_Guide] 2.
 Create a open repository that stores open data from the [Far North][link_farnorth] of Ontario.
 This virtual storage space will allow anyone to contribute open data collected from the Far North with a user friendly interface.
 The repository welcomes data from the federal and provincial governments, NGO's, conservation groups and encourages contributions from citizen scientists.
 This mobile friendly platform not only allows the addition of data but also the ability to download data.

 ## Who are we?
-Monica is a post-doctoral fellow at the [Univeristy of Guelph][link_Guelph] and the [Wildlife Conservation Society Canada][link_WCSC] and the creator of Open the North.
+Monica is a post-doctoral fellow at the [Univeristy of Guelph][link_Guelph] and the [Wildlife Conservation Society Canada][link_WCSC] and the lead of Open the North.
 You can contact Monica at monica.granados AT alumni.utoronto.ca.
 This project is a part of the Mozilla Open Leadership Training series.
+[Brie Edwards][link_Brie] is a Freshwater Research Associate at Wildlife Conservation Society Canada the at provides project support for Open the North.

 ## What do we need?
 We are delighted you are interested in helping out.
 When you join us we ask that you follow our code of conduct in all interactions both on and offline.
 Can find all the participation guidelines at out [CODE OF CONDUCT][link_COC]